open-metabridge-foundation/protocol/rfc/openmeta-bridge-protocol.md

 (1) Read the product certificate from the tag
 (2) Verify the received certificate against a previously stored list of brands

-## Additional metadata (optional)
-(describe the openess for any additional data fields that can be attached to the tag during registration)

-# Extensibility (optional)
-(Mention that these protocols are intended to be extended upon, possibly with some ideas?)

 # Security Considerations